EdConroy/IT266QuakeII/README.md

 -Body Armor protects against plasma weapons

 Jail Mechanics:
--Players once dead can only be revived by their teamates shooting them
+-Players once dead can only be revived by their teammates shooting them

 Additional Mechanics:
--Players can heal their teamates by shooting at them
+-Players can heal their teammates by shooting at them